nmatte/TaskLion/README.md

 ## Minimum Viable Product

-TaskCat is a web application inspired by TaskRabbit and built using Ruby on Rails and React.js.
-TaskCat allows users to:
+TaskLion is a web application inspired by TaskRabbit and built using Ruby on Rails and React.js.
+TaskLion allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->